alfredogomez2005/alfredogomez.github.io/index.md

 # Enhancement Aritifact

-For my enhancement in Category One: Software Engineering/Design, I chose to work on a project called Buffer Overflow.
+For my enhancement in Category One: Software Engineering/Design, I chose to work on a project called Buffer Overflow from CS-405.
 When I initially ran the code, it would not cause the buffer to overflow.
+It would not really do anything.
+The code is missing lines of code.
 I could not figure out what the issues were.
 See code below:
 ```
 // BufferOverflow.cpp : This file contains the 'main' function.
 Program execution begins and ends there.